Working with data

 Right now we require that every user must have an email.
 If you need to relax this constraint let us know.

-Your frontend can then use the generated token and sign a user in with db.auth.signInWithToken
+Once your frontend calls your sign-in endpoint, it can then use the generated token and sign a user in with db.auth.signInWithToken.

 import React, { useState } from 'react';